bouzayani-malek/bouzayani-malek/README.md

 ## 🧠 About Me

-🎓 Engineering student in *Electronics for Intelligent Systems, Big Data & IoT* 💻 Fullstack Developer with strong experience in web & mobile development ⚙️ Passionate about DevOps, system architecture, and scalable applications 🤖 Currently working on AI multi-agent systems using LLMs
+🎓 Engineering student in Intelligent Systems, Big Data & IoT 💻 Fullstack Developer with strong experience in web & mobile development ⚙️ Passionate about DevOps, scalable systems & architecture 🤖 Working on AI multi-agent systems using LLMs

 ---